-Originally published in January 2022, this blog has been updated to include new resources and information.
+Originally published in January 2022, this blog has been updated as of August 2023 to include new resources and information.

 Wondering how to make money as a life coach?

 The answer isn't necessarily to find more clients.
 It's revenue diversification.

 According to the most recent global research conducted by the International Coaching Federation, 93% of coaches surveyed do something else in addition to one-on-one coaching.
 We’re talking about related activities such as facilitating group coaching programs, consulting, teaching, hosting a podcast, or publishing.

 In the 2020 Global Coaching Study, ICF found that multi-hyphenate coach practitioners allocate just under half of their working time to 1:1 client coaching -- about 44%.
 What that means is that the majority of successful life coaches balance a much more diverse body of work than you might expect.

 If you’re looking for data and facts about how to make real money as a life coach, you’ve come to the right place!